Dikibe-23/DIGITAL-MARKETING-ANALYTICS/README.md

 # DIGITAL-MARKETING-ANALYTICS
 This repository contains python codes used to extract insights from a digital marketing campaign dataset.
 We utilized python to compute and visualize various marketing KPIs with a focus on <b>conversion rate</b>.
 We then went ahead to apply statistical regression analysis to determine what factors affected the conversion rate.
-In conclusion, we demonstrated how we can use A/B testing to assis in decision making.
+In conclusion, we demonstrated how we can use A/B testing to assist in decision making.

 ![Subscribers vs Non-subscrbers by Marital status](https://github.com/user-attachments/assets/9fbe0791-63a6-408f-9e03-49cba20ad769)